AckerlyXu/heima/articles/sql-database/sql-database-technical-overview.md

 ### Automatic performance tuning

 SQL Database provides detailed insight into the queries that you need to monitor.
 SQL Database's learns about your database patterns and enables you to adapt your database schema to your workload.
 SQL Database provides performance tuning recommendations using  [SQL Database Advisor](sql-database-advisor.md), where you can review tuning actions and apply them.
 However, constantly monitoring database is a hard and tedious task, especially when dealing with many databases.
 Managing a huge number of databases might be impossible to do efficiently even with all available tools and reports that SQL Database and Azure portal provide.
 Instead of monitoring and tuning your database manually, you might consider delegating some of the monitoring and tuning actions to SQL Database using automatic tuning feature.
 SQL Database automatically apply recommendations, tests, and verifies each of its tuning actions to ensure the performance keeps improving.
 This way, SQL Database automatically adapts to your workload in controlled and safe way.
-Automatic tuning means that the performance of your database is carefully monitored and compared before and after every tuning action, and if the performance doesn't improve, the tuning action is reverted.
+Automatic tuning means that the performance of your database is carefully monitored and compared before and after every tuning action, and if the performance doesn’t improve, the tuning action is reverted.

 Today, many of our partners running [SaaS multi-tenant apps](sql-database-design-patterns-multi-tenancy-saas-applications.md) on top of SQL Database are relying on automatic performance tuning to make sure their applications always have stable and predictable performance.
 For them, this feature tremendously reduces the risk of having a performance incident in the middle of the night.
 In addition, since part of their customer base also uses SQL Server, they are using the same indexing recommendations provided by SQL Database to help their SQL Server customers.